edoardovincenzi/user-management/README.md

 ### The following optional 3 level activities:

-- Enable inline editing on the line
+:white_check_mark: Enable inline editing on the line

 :white_check_mark: Add a button on each record that, if clicked or dbclicked, opens a new page that presents user information displayed only on fields of a form, not inside div or span tags